Critical Thinking for Schools

 - Create a classroom

-Create a classroom for a specific lesson - Invite students
+Create a classroom for a specific course. - Invite students

-Students work through the lesson at their own pace while you monitor progress - Extend or move on
+Monitor progress as students work through the lesson at their own pace. - Extend or move on

 Choose the right plan for you